Sweden Democrats: Racist incidents and expulsions

 Ashley Fox, leader of the British Conservative MEPs, praised the Sweden Democrats regarding the party's policy decisions on the expulsion of extremist and racist members: "Over the past decade the Sweden Democrats have made progress in reforming themselves, expelling any members displaying unacceptable views or behaviour and diversifying their party base."

+Iron pipe scandal

+On November 14, 2012, Erik Almqvist, in addition to party spokesperson Kent Ekeroth and party official Christian Westling were filmed arming themselves with iron pipes before they sought out a confrontation with Soran Ismail, a Swedish comedian of Kurdish descent.

+Splinter parties

+Since the SD's inception, breakaway parties have been formed by former SD members, many of whom were either removed from the party due to controversial actions or resigned after the SD began to ideologically shift and moderate itself.

+In 1995, former SD spokesman Leif Zeilon established the Homeland Party along with other founding members of the SD after Anders Klarström was replaced as party chairman by a less hardline leadership.

+In 2001, a major breakaway occurred when the more radical ethno-nationalist faction of the SD's national board and their supporters were collectively expelled and formed the National Democrats party.

+On 18 March 2018, Alternative for Sweden (AfS) was formed by former members of the SD's old youth wing after they were kicked out of the party after alleged ties with extremist groups and for coming into conflict with the mother party.
+Three SD parliamentarians joined Alternative for Sweden but all lost their seats during the 2018 general election.
+AfS's policies have been criticised as too extreme by members of the SD such as Henrik Vinge.

 Lobbying

 The Sweden Democrats came under fire in 2015 for changing their position on profits made by private welfare companies.
 Before the election in 2014 they favored having restrictions on the amount of profit that welfare companies could take and use for their own gain.
 Since the election, they have favored the approach of the Alliance parties, that is higher and more restrictive quality standards.
 This has been suspected to be because of extensive lobbying done by the organisation Svenskt Näringsliv among others.
 The story was discovered by the Swedish newspaper Dagens Industri on 14 September 2015.
 SD has denied all accusations of corruption.